Backup Limitations

 This happens regardless of the number of objects in a cycle.
 The only exception is a cycle of one object, when the object references itself (for example, an account references a parent account).
 Skyvia supports restoring such relations.

 A foreign key to break is selected automatically, based on objects and foreign keys structure.
 The only way to mitigate this limitation is to manually exclude fields of foreign keys that you prefer to break from the backup.
 In this way you can choose which relation from the cycle not to restore, instead of the automatic Skyvia choice.
-For this, edit the package, click the edit task link for the corresponding object and clear the checkbox for the corresponding foreign key field.
+For this, edit the integration, click the edit task link for the corresponding object and clear the checkbox for the corresponding foreign key field.